epiforecasts/EpiNow2/README.md

 by 7 days.
 Summarise the posterior and return a summary table and plots for reporting purposes.
 If a `target_folder` is supplied results can be internally saved (with the option to also turn off explicit returning of results).
-Here we use the default model parameterisation that priorities real-time performance over run-time or other considerations.
+Here we use the default model parameterisation that prioritises real-time performance over run-time or other considerations.
 For other formulations see the documentation for `estimate_infections()`.

 ``` r
 estimates <- epinow(